ING's Asia life insurance sale shifts into top gear

 BANKERS PAY DAY

-ING operates across seven Asian centers.
-Profits from its Asia-Pacific insurance operations rose 39 percent in the first quarter of 2012 from a year ago to 218 million euros ($282.2 million), according to the latest company filings.
+ING operates across seven Asian centres.
+Profits from its Asia-Pacific insurance operations rose 39 percent in the first quarter of 2012 from a year ago to 218 million euros, according to the latest company filings.

 South Korea and Japan accounted for 77 percent of the profits while Malaysia accounted for 10 percent.
 Japan accounted for about 45 percent of Asia-Pacific's underlying profit before tax, followed by South Korea and Malaysia.